ELthomasoPostfix/software-testing/README.md

 Assignment 06 requires us to write a black box fuzzer in any language.
 See the [sub README](/src/fuzz/README.md) for more details.

-## Industrial Guest Lectures

-The Software Testing course also features industrial guest lectures.
-See the [sub README](/guest-lectures/README.md) for more details.